Plant Experimentation Management

 - Project management

-- Integrated approach to plant breeding: a case study
+- Integrated approach to plant improvement: case study

 - Plant protection